Reenforcements/FPGAComputer/log.md

+### 8/7/18

+Started making Memory generic so I can use it for my two VRAMs.

+I want the ability to set the port b data width by parameter so I generated a new RAM module.

+Having problems parameterizing the RAM module the way I want.
+I'm just going to use my original RAM and fix it to read individual bytes.

+Matrix is working! (sort of) I have to fix some bugs.
+The display flickers when you write to the buffer but it should never do that.

+Ok I definitely jumped the gun.
+Definitely seeing lots of problems with driving the LED display from the FPGA.

 ### 8/6/18

 I got a basic controller set up.
 I don't know if it works, but the waveforms look good in ModelSim.
 I ran into a problem though.
 The LED matrix looks like it doesn't actually have enough lines to control all these pixels.
 The decoder should have 5 lines but it only has 4.
 My guess is there's twice as many shift registers as normal to accomodate this.
 I think I'm going to experiment with an Arduino first before continuing my FPGA code.
 I need to know how this works first.